-Students who fail two courses (equivalent to 6 units), the thesis proposal, or the comprehensive exam or whose research progress is deemed unsatisfactory are required to withdraw.
+Students who fail 6 units, or whose research progress is deemed unsatisfactory are required to withdraw from the program.

-Research at the University of Ottawa
+Research Research at the University of Ottawa

 Located in the heart of Canada's capital, a few steps away from Parliament Hill, the University of Ottawa ranks among Canada's top 10 research universities.
 Our research is founded on excellence, relevance and impact and is conducted in a spirit of equity, diversity and inclusion.

 Our research community thrives in four strategic areas:

 - · Creating a sustainable environment

 - · Advancing just societies

-- Shaping the digital world
+- · Shaping the digital world

 - · Enabling lifelong health and wellness

 From advancing healthcare solutions to tackling global challenges like climate change, the University of Ottawa's researchers are at the forefront of innovation, making significant contributions to society and beyond.

 Research at the Faculty of Engineering

 Areas of research: